 2.9%

-Recorded transfers
+Recorded sales

 30 West 13th Street is a boutique loft cooperative in the heart of the Greenwich Village Historic District — a former turn-of-the-century loft building on the prime block between Fifth and Sixth Avenues, converted to a cooperative in 1978 and holding just 20 apartments across six floors.
-What sets it apart from most Village co-ops is scale and flexibility: these are full-floor and floor-through loft residences, many running 1,200 to 3,400 square feet, and the board's policies are unusually accommodating.
+What sets it apart from most Village co-ops is scale and flexibility: these are full-floor and floor-through loft residences, many running 1,200 to 3,400 square feet, and the board's policies are accommodating.
 Pets, pied-à-terre use, subletting, guarantors, and co-purchasing are all permitted with board approval — a combination that is rare in a self-managed pre-war co-op.

 The building's keyed elevator opens directly into the apartments, giving each residence a townhouse-like sense of privacy.
 Ceilings are high, windows oversized, and the loft character — exposed brick, hardwood floors, generous open volumes — is intact.
 Buyers looking for authentic Village loft space with the ownership economics of a co-op rather than the price premium of a condo consistently gravitate here.